Benecko

 Benecko (Benetzko) is a municipality and village in Semily District in the Liberec Region of the Czech Republic.
 It has about 1,100 inhabitants.
 It is a winter tourist resort.
-The village of Horní Štěpanice with timbered cottages is protected by law as a village monument reservation.
+The village of Horní Štěpanice with timbered cottages is protected as a village monument reservation.

-Administrative parts
+Administrative division

-Villages and hamlets of Dolní Štěpanice, Horní Štěpanice, Mrklov, Rychlov, Štěpanická Lhota, Zákoutí and Žalý are administrative parts of Benecko.
+Benecko consists of eight municipal parts (in brackets population according to the 2021 census):